What happens to my rubbish and recycling?

 What happens to my rubbish?

-Many people still think that MK rubbish goes to landfill, but the MK Waste Recovery Park has been processing the rubbish from our residents' black bin bags for several years now.
-It is situated in Old Wolverton, just across the road from the Materials Recycling Facility.
+Many people still think that our rubbish goes to landfill, but the MK Waste Recovery Park (MWRP) has been processing the rubbish from our residents' black bin bags for several years now.
+The Recovery Park is situated in Old Wolverton, just across the road from the Materials Recycling Facility.
 How it works:

 - Initially the MKWRP machinery locates and retrieves items, such as plastic bottles and tin cans that should have been placed in the clear recycling sack, but have been placed in the black bin bag in error.

 - Then it locates any food and garden waste, which should have gone in the green wheeled bin, which is then composted to create a low-grade compost-like output.

 - The remaining non-recyclable items then go to the advanced thermal treatment plant where it is ‘cooked’, creating a gas which is in turn combusted to create steam.
 This then drives a turbine which creates electricity that powers the factory and the excess is fed into the National Grid.

 Tour our factories

 To register your interest in visiting our factories when tours resume please email firstname.lastname@example.org.
 Please note: we only provide tours for MK residents, MK schools and MK community groups.